adam-p/yesterday-i-learned/random.md

 1. A specific breed of dog, the [bloodhound][wikipedia 103], can track a human's scent across different terrains.
 1. [Best general-purpose TCP congestion control algorithm][blogspot]: Cubic (stability) or Westwood (all other occasions)
 1. Aside from the color issue, dogs’ sight is pretty bad.
 Using a custom eye test for dogs, researchers have found that dogs basically have 20/75 vision compared to a person’s 20/20 vision.
-1. Diesel fuel systems cannot contain air.
-If a diesel car runs empty, the system needs to be "bled" of air before refuelling.
 1. Pinned-back ears mean the animal is annoyed/ready to attack.
 This is apparently universal.
 1. Skyscanner reports that the lowest price for any transatlantic airline ticket dramatically increases if departing less than one week after; no deals otherwise.
 1. When buying things from eBay (which is already a mistake), remember to make sure something is "genuine".
 Even fake items can be "brand new".